adambkaplan/adambkaplan-hugo/content/post/2025-03-15-docs-software-problem.md

 - What tools are at our disposal?
 - How should we organize our solution?

-I think if we as engineers design documentation in the same way we design software, we can get out of the trap that leads us to throw docs "over the wall" or avoid writing them completely.
+If we as engineers design documentation in the same way we design software, we can get out of the trap that leads us to throw docs "over the wall" or avoid writing them completely.
 In the coming weeks I hope to explore these ideas deeper - stay tuned!